 Gaming is a multi-billion dollar industry and is growing year by year, with new game titles being released almost every month, the gaming scene is now going multi-platform with the entry of mobile gamers.
-As smartphones are getting powerful every year with some Android smartphone reaching PC levels of RAM and storage expansion abilities, it’s hard not to consider the mobile gaming scene.
-Triple AAA titles like Need for Speed, Grand Theft Auto and the hugely popular multiplayer game such as PUBG might have a mobile equivalent, but the graphics won’t match up to that of a PC or even a console.
+As smartphones are getting powerful every year, with some Android smartphones reaching PC levels of RAM and storage expansion abilities, it’s hard not to consider the mobile gaming scene.
+Triple AAA titles like Need for Speed, Grand Theft Auto, and the hugely popular multiplayer game such as PUBG might have a mobile equivalent, but the graphics won’t match up to that of a PC or even a console.

-Speaking about the console, some games are console exclusive only so they can’t be played even on the might PC master race and on a mobile phone there’s no chance at all.
-Another thing to note is that not all games are fun to play on a touchscreen, as giving inputs via touch is not that intuitive and after a few hours, it might get boring for some.
-And graphics intensive games are another limitation to be ported for an Android device, so to solve all these issues, many gaming firms, and the organization has come up with the solution of Cloud gaming, which lets you have a PC or a Console game available to play it on your handy smartphone.
+Speaking about the console, some games are console exclusive only, so they can’t be played even on the might PC master race, and on a mobile phone, there’s no chance at all.
+Another thing to note is that not all games are fun to play on a touchscreen, as giving inputs via touch is not that intuitive, and after a few hours, it might get boring for some.
+And graphics-intensive games are another limitation to be ported for an Android device, so to solve all these issues, many gaming firms, and the organization has come up with the solution of Cloud gaming, which lets you have a PC or a Console game available to play it on your handy smartphone.

 Advantages of Cloud Gaming

 You don’t need to own an Expensive PC gaming hardware

 All the games are stored in the cloud, so no Downloading them (in some cases)

 You also don’t have to update games; it happens automatically in the cloud

 For a fee of just $20 or less you get games worth more than that to play

 Portable, can Play games on your smartphone anywhere

 Now, let us take a look at what all cloud platforms are available for you at the moment and what are their features and subscriptions.
 However, at the time of writing this post, the prices could vary with the demand when you’re reading this, say after a year or so.